You do not have JavaScript Enabled on this browser. Please enable it in order to use the full functionality of our website.

 Standards Review and Revisions

-As a recognized accrediting agency by the U.S. Secretary of Education and the Council for Higher Education Accreditation, the CAA is required to conduct a comprehensive review of its standards on a periodic basis, and does so every 5 to 8 years.
+As a recognized accrediting agency by the U.S. Secretary of Education and the Council for Higher Education Accreditation, the CAA is required to conduct a comprehensive review of its standards on a periodic basis and does so every 5 to 8 years.
 The CAA also may conduct an interim review on an as-needed basis to provide clarification or to ensure continued compliance with recognition criteria.
 When revisions are identified through either a comprehensive or an interim review, the CAA will initiate action to make the changes and complete that process, which will include opportunity for stakeholders to review proposed changes and offer comment.

 After the last comprehensive review, the CAA implemented revised Standards for Accreditation of Graduate Education Programs in Audiology and Speech-Language Pathology on August 1, 2017.

-January 2023 Revisions
+• January 1, 2023

 Resources